hauselin/Rcode/README.md

 ## Fit drift-diffusion model for two-choice response time tasks using maximum likelihood estimation (parameters: a, v, t0, z)

-`fit_ddm` function fits four-parameter (a, v, t0, z) drift diffusion model (also known as Wiener diffusio model) to two-choice response time tasks using maximum likelihood estimation (R `ucminf` optimization).
+`fit_ddm` function fits four-parameter (a, v, t0, z) drift diffusion model (also known as Wiener diffusion model) to two-choice response time tasks using maximum likelihood estimation (R `ucminf` optimization).
 Assumes no or negligible inter-trial variability in drift rate (sv), starting point (sz), and non-decision time (st)—these parameters aren't not estimated by `fit_ddm`.

 To use/download ```fit_ddm```, run this line of code: ```source("https://raw.githubusercontent.com/hauselin/Rcode/master/fit_ddm.R")```.
 The first time you run this line of code, it will take some time because; subsequently, it should load the functions much faster.